 zAAP on zIIP capability

-Beginning with z/OS V1.11, z/OS added a capability that can enable System z Application Assist Processor (zAAP) eligible workloads to run on System z Integrated Information Processors (zIIPs).
+Beginning with z/OS V1.11, z/OS added a capability that can enable IBM z Systems Application Assist Processor (zAAP) eligible workloads to run on z Systems Integrated Information Processors (zIIPs).
 This function can enable you to run zIIP- and zAAP-eligible workloads on the zIIP.
 This capability is ideal for customers without enough zAAP- or zIIP-eligible workload to justify a specialty engine today; the combined eligible workloads may make the acquisition of a zIIP cost effective, and may simplify planning activities.
 This capability is also intended to provide more value for customers having only zIIP processors by making Java and XML-based workloads eligible to run on existing zIIPs.
-Its purpose is not as an overflow capability for zAAP eligible workload to run on the zIIP, rather it enables zAAP eligible work to run on a zIIP engine when no zAAP is defined on the server.
+Its purpose is not as an overflow capability for zAAP eligible workload to run on the zIIP, rather It enables zAAP eligible work to run on a zIIP engine when no zAAP is defined on the server.

-Planned Support for zAAPs and zIIPs
+Support for zAAPs and zIIPs

 Simplified Testing for zAAP on zIIP